BarelyAPrincess/ChioriWebServer/docs/plugins/developer/guide.md

 See [Plugins](../README.md) on how to install them.

-## Java Server Plugin Getting Started
+## Java Server Plugins - Getting Started

 **Note** Never use the namespace `com.chiorichan.*` within your plugins, it is exclusively reserved and will kick an error when loading your Plugin(s).